Brown-scripts/remote-git-basics/profile.md

 I'm Kathleen Nicole Brown.
-A Computer Engineering student of the University of Ghana
+A Computer Engineering student of the University of Ghana,Accra.

+Day 1: 19th August
+Wrote Statistics Exam and did a little bit of scouting.